 02 of 05

 03 of 05

-I wasn't quite sure what to expect when my friend's kids asked to try this baked millet gratin casserole.
-I told them it was similar to my quinoa macaroni and cheese, which they've tried and really liked, and hoped for the best.
+We weren't quite sure what to expect when my friend's kids asked to try this baked millet gratin casserole.
+We told them it was similar to our quinoa macaroni and cheese, which they've tried and really liked, and hoped for the best.
 The verdict?
 They said it was "really good".
 It's a bit of a "kitchen sink" recipe, with everything from vegetables, mushrooms, eggs, cheese, and milk tossed into the mix.

 04 of 05